 It is all about layers.
 Temperatures across Germany can drop close to or below freezing around Christmas, with many areas receiving snow.
 January is the coldest month in Germany, so expect temperatures to drop the closer you get to the end of the year.
 It would be a shame to have to turn in early if you weren’t prepared for the winter weather in Germany.
-So, whether you are visiting the Berlin, Dresden, Munich, or Köln Christmas markets, be prepared with layers and the right gear!
+On the other hand, other parts of Germany or even regions can be warmer and experience more rain.
+So, whether you visit the Berlin, Dresden, Munich, or Köln Christmas markets, be prepared with layers and the right gear!

 Be warned, though, Germans crank up the heat indoors, so as soon as you go inside, you will want the option to peel off those layers.

-While this post is based on 7 years of living in Germany, I will say we’ve had some cold and warm years.
+This post is based on 7 years of living in Germany, and we’ve had some cold and warm years.
 Especially with climate change, German winters are getting milder.
-My mom came for Christmas in 2019, and it was pretty warm.
-This is another reason why layers are so important – for those wild random spikes and drops in temperature.
+My mom came for Christmas in 2019, and it was pretty warm and sunny.
+Other years I have been freezing my butt off with big jackets.
+This is another reason why layers are so important – for those wild, random spikes and drops in temperature.
 Additionally, places like Alsace average temperatures in the 40s, while Berlin and Munich might be closer to the low 30s.

-Always check the weather forecast before you arrive to make sure you’ve pack everything you need to stay, warm, dry and comfortable.
+Always check the weather forecast before you arrive to ensure you’ve packed everything you need to stay warm, dry, and comfortable.